CodePushGo/website/src/content/blog/en/self-hosted-live-updates.md

 Deploying CodePushGo-hosted Live Updates is a breeze using the [CodePushGo SDK](https://github.com/Cap-go/capacitor-updater/).
 As for Self-hosted Live Updates, I have enhanced the CodePushGo CLI with the necessary functionalities to enable configuration on your infrastructure.

-To ensure a safe and coordinated delivery of the latest web build artifacts to end-users, CodePushGo now allows the Capacitor Live Updates plugin to employ a public/private key pairing.
+To ensure a safe and coordinated delivery of the latest web build artifacts to end-users, CodePushGo now allows the React Native Live Updates plugin to employ a public/private key pairing.
 When using Self-hosted Live Updates, an additional handshake is performed to provide reassurance that the artifacts downloaded via the plugin from the enterprise's infrastructure are unmodified.

 ![CodePushGo encryption schema](/encryption_flow.webp)